mbello/memory-tempfile/README.md

 - filesystem_types: list = None
 - fallback: str or bool = None

-The path list that will be searched from first to last item will be constructed using the algorith:
+The path list that will be searched from first to last item will be constructed using the algorithm:

     paths = preferred_paths + (SUITABLE_PATHS - remove_paths) + additional_paths